14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Getting tickets for Tokyo Skytree

-Ticket lines can be as long as the tower is tall, but you’re a smart traveler that reads the best travel blog (this one), so you’ll buy them in advance on the official website (up to 30 days in advance).
+Ticket lines can be as long as the tower is tall, but you’re a smart traveler who reads the best travel blog (this one), so you’ll buy them in advance on the official website (up to 30 days in advance).
 If you’re not sure what’s going on and can’t plan to save your life, you can still save your image by buying same-day tickets online (for a little more money).
 Everything is better than just rocking up and hoping to catch a break.

 Is Tokyo Skytree worth it?